dzmpr/kataloger/README.md

 #### CLI options

 `-p [path]` or `--path [path]` — specifies path to gradle version catalog file.
 You can pass more than one version catalog path.
 If no path provided kataloger try to find version catalogs (files with extension `.versions.toml`) in current working directory.
 `-rp [path]` or `--repositories-path [path]` — specifies path to .toml file with repositories credentials where updates will be looked for.
 If no path provided kataloger try to find default repositories file with name `default.repositories.toml` in current working directory.
+If repositories can't be found in current directory kataloger use predefined set of repositories (Maven Central, Google and Gradle Plugin Portal).
 `-v` or `--verbose` — if specified print more info to console.
 `-u` or `--suggest-unstable` — if specified suggest artifact update from stable version to unstable.
 `-f` or `--fail-on-updates` — if specified return non-zero exit code when at least one update found.
 Can be useful on CI.

 #### Integrate cataloger to your python script
 Cataloger has convenient API (I did my best), so you can install it from pip and use in any script.